BrunoMarshall/Art-Galery-LMA/README.md

-# Art-Galery-LMA.app
+# www.lma-art-gallery.com
-A Art Galery LMA ported to [Harmony](http://harmony.one) blockchain
+A Art Gallery from LMA ported with love to [Harmony](http://harmony.one) blockchain

 ## Install instructions